ministryofjustice/itpolicycontent/content/security/instant-messaging-acceptable-use-slack.md

 Slack messages might go through channels to individuals or groups.
 Think before you send them.
 If a message might cause problems, upset, offence, or embarrassment, it's not acceptable.
 Remember that the work discussions might become public in the future.
 This includes Slack messages and conversations.

 You shouldn't discuss personal information about other people using Slack, without their knowledge.
 For example, you might choose to discuss a personal medical issue of your own with your line manager.
-But your line manager wouldn't start a conversation in Slack with you about a medical issue you have.
+But your line manager wouldn't start a detailed conversation in Slack with you about a medical issue you have.

 Context is important: